What's Included in the Price

 What Affects the Cost

 - Reactive clay soils.
-Parts of Adelaide sit on reactive clay that expands and contracts with moisture.
-Slab movement cracks tiles and grout.
-In affected areas, the tiler needs flexible adhesive and additional movement joints, which adds to the cost and reduces the risk of future cracking.
+Parts of Adelaide sit on reactive clay that expands in wet winters and contracts in dry summers.
+This seasonal movement cracks rigid floor tiles and breaks grout lines.
+In affected areas, the tiler needs flexible adhesive (more expensive than standard adhesive) and additional movement joints at closer intervals than the standard 4.5m, which adds to both material and labour costs but prevents cracking.

 - Old flooring removal.
-Existing tiles cost $30–$65/m2 to remove.
-Older homes from the 1950s–1970s may have small ceramic or terrazzo tiles set in mortar, which are more labour-intensive to remove than modern tiles on adhesive.
+Standard tiles cost $30–$65/m2 to remove.
+Older homes from the 1880s–1930s may have tessellated, encaustic, or terrazzo tiles set in thick mortar beds.
+These are significantly more labour-intensive to remove than modern adhesive-bonded tiles, and the substrate underneath often needs extensive correction.

 - Pattern.
 Straight grid and brick bond are the most cost-effective.
-Herringbone and diagonal patterns add 20–40% to labour.
+Herringbone and diagonal patterns add 20–40% to labour due to extra cuts and wastage.

 A small laundry retile in a modern Golden Grove home with porcelain on a flat slab sits toward $1,300.
 An open-plan living area in a Prospect character home with old tile removal, slab correction, large-format herringbone tiles, and reactive clay movement joints pushes toward $8,500.